BakiAbdullah/BakiAbdullah/README.md

 * 🍃MongoDB

 ## About Me 🤵
-- 🌱 I’m currently learning NEXT JS || Prisma ORM
+- 🌱 I’m currently learning TypeScript || Mongoose
 - 💬 Talk to me about Web Design, JavaScript, and React.

 ## Connect With Me